Jonathan Moffett: Early life

 Moffett is the third of a musical family of siblings.
 His two other brothers played the guitar and the bass guitar, while Jonathan's father encouraged him to drum.
-His influences are Zigaboo, Buddy Rich, Louis Bellson, Billy Cobham, James Brown, Stevie Wonder, Roger Taylor and other drummers, mostly originating from New Orleans.
+His influences are Ziggy Modeliste, Buddy Rich, Louis Bellson, Billy Cobham, James Brown, Stevie Wonder, Roger Taylor and other drummers, mostly originating from New Orleans.

 He initially wanted to play the bass guitar long before drums.
 He was always acutely aware of the bass guitar parts in songs and mimicked them on the bass drum.
 Moffett was never musically trained and learned to play drums on his own by ear.
 He was nicknamed "Sugarfoot" for his quick, articulate, and pronounced bass drum work, which requires a lot of precision and stamina for a drummer.
 He plays 16th note, 32nd note, and 64th note figures energetically and fluidly within rhythms.
 Moffett started off his drumming career by performing locally with prominent bands within the region and at nightclubs as a young boy.

 He came up with his kung-fu inspired signature moves during a marathon practice session late one evening—the "one-handed cymbal catch" and his "backlash-whiplash" cymbal crashes (single and/or double hand) where he places two cymbals behind him and crashes/chokes them without looking.